 What happens if a bank answers no account found on an attachment?

-You need to do more research and find where there is an account.
+You need to do more research to locate the account.

 Is there any way to tell what the interest rate is on my garnishment?

-Yes, if you have your case number call our file room at 645-8161 have a clerk check the judgment entry.
+Yes, if you have your case number, call our file room at 614-645-7220.
+A deputy clerk will check the judgment entry.

 Is the interest figured upon the original principle or the decreasing principle?